nakaken0629/portfolio/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My skills are wide from clients to servers.
+# bio: My skills are wide from clients to servers.
 My skill are based on my work experiences.

 interests:
 - Architecture
-- Mobile Application
+- Mobile/Web Application
 - Cloud
 - Artificial Intelligence